You are currently browsing the category archive for the ‘Asset Lifecycle Management’ category.

 The SBOM provides information on how a product needs to be serviced.
 What are the parts that require service, and what are the service kits that are possible for that product?
 For that reason, service engineering should be done in parallel to product engineering.
 When designing a product, the engineer needs to identify which the wearing parts (always require service in time) and which parts might be serviceable.

 There are different ways to look at the SBOM.
 Conceptually, the SBOM could be created in close relation with the EBOM.
-At the moment you define your product, you also should specify how the product will be services.
+At the moment you define your product, you also should specify how the product will be serviced.
 See the image below

 From this example, it is clear that part standardization and modularization have a considerable benefit for services downstream.
 What if you have only one serviceable part that applies to many products?
 The number of parts to have in stock will be strongly reduced instead of having many similar parts that only fit in a single product?